PanderMusubi/dutch-holidays/README.md

 Introduction
 ------------

 This project offers an overview of Dutch holidays (Nederlandse feestdagen) from 2010 until the year 2050.
 The file called [NederlandseFeestdagen.ics](https://raw.githubusercontent.com/PanderMusubi/dutch-holidays/master/NederlandseFeestdagen.ics) contains information only in Dutch.
-In the file [DutchHolidays.ics](https://raw.githubusercontent.com/PanderMusubi/dutch-holidays/master/DutchHolidays.ics), is the same information in Dutch available but an English and German translation is added.
+In the file [DutchHolidays.ics](https://raw.githubusercontent.com/PanderMusubi/dutch-holidays/master/DutchHolidays.ics), is the same information in Dutch available but an English translation is added.
+A version with German translation added can be found in [NiederlaendischeFeiertage.ics](https://raw.githubusercontent.com/PanderMusubi/dutch-holidays/master/NiederlaendischeFeiertage.ics).

 The reason in the latter version for using the Dutch names first and the translation in brackets is that not all holidays can be unambiguously translated or do not exist in the English or German speaking world or do exist but with a different meaning or with a different date.
 Examples that are prone for confusion are Liberation Day, Mothers' Day, Fathers' Day, Veterans Day etcetera.